Advice for Moving in Boston

 Another important piece of advice for moving is to know what to do if your apartment is not in the condition it is suppose to be.
 In such a case, you should immediately contact the landlord, report the problem (in writing), and allow the landlord to correct the defects.
 If the landlord fails to take care of it, you can file a complaint with the City of Boston Inspectional Services (if you are renting outside of Boston, contact your town or city government for the appropriate agency to file a complaint).

 It is important to know that a landlord cannot retaliate against a tenant for filing such a complaint.
 In other words, the landlord cannot “punish” a tenant by evicting them or changing the terms of their tenancy.

-For landlords, be certain to address complaints in an apartment promptly.
+For landlords, be sure to address complaints in an apartment promptly.
 Failure to do so can lead to larger problems down the road.

 Be Aware of Massachusetts’s Security Deposit Law